Free rides and beer: Incentives are added to vaccine drive

 Chicago officials are planning vaccination sites at festivals and block parties and are working with barber shops and hair and nail salons to pair free services with vaccination.

-“The idea here is to bring the party, bring the vaccine and really have this be a convenient way for people to get vaccinated,” Chicago Health Commissioner Dr. Allison Arwady said.
+“The idea here is to bring the party, bring the vaccine and really have this be a convenient way for people to get vaccinated,” Arwady said.

 Several companies have announced that employees can take paid time off to get vaccinated.
 In Houston, 31-year-old Elissa Hanc works for one of them, 3 Men Movers.